emish8/Converting-Photos-to-Monet-Style-Paintings-Using-GANs/README.md

 ## Dataset

-This is a kaggle competetion Dataset.
-The aim of the competetion is to convert photos to monet style paintings. https://www.kaggle.com/competitions/gan-getting-started/data?select=monet_jpg
+This is a kaggle competition Dataset.
+The aim of the competition is to convert photos to monet style paintings. https://www.kaggle.com/competitions/gan-getting-started/data?select=monet_jpg

 There are two types pf photos: